Cougars0/gstla_poptracker_pack/README.md

 This tracker pack is heavily based on the original Golden Sun: The Lost Age tracker by MarvinXLII.
 While the original is no longer publicly available, a modified version can be found at https://github.com/Karanum/gs2-emotracker-fork.
+This is a modification of Karanum's [Official EmoTracker](https://github.com/Karanum/gstla_emotracker_pack)